yashoda11/Pre-Placement-Training-Program/DSA-Assignment/20-Assignment - Tree/03-Question/readme.md

 ## **Question - 03**

 Given an array of size n.
-- The problem is to check whether the given array can represent the level order traversal of a Binary Search Tree or not.
+- The problem is to check whether the given array can represent the level order traversal of a **Binary Search Tree or not**.

 ```
 Example - 01 :